 Once your MVP succeeds, additional features can always be added later.
 If you struggle with prioritizing, a scoping session based on user stories can help you decide which features are truly essential.
 Focus on simplicity and value to avoid making your MVP counterproductive.

 Picture trying to sell a minimum viable product (MVP) of an air conditioner in Antarctica—a daunting challenge.
-The same logic applies when a business sets out to develop an MVP.
+The same logic applies when a business sets out to build an MVP.
 Regardless of how great the product or service may be, it’s bound to fail if the company cannot solve the other half of the equation: finding the ideal target market for the MVP.

 Many startups embark on building their MVP in Agile with the hopeful assumption that "everyone" will flock to their product or service.
 However, they quickly face the harsh reality reflected in numerous studies and research.
 A report from Harvard Business Review, for instance, shows that 85% of 30,000 new product launches failed due to poor market segmentation

-Following are the tips to identify the target market for your minimum viable product
+The following are the tips to identify the target market for your minimum viable product

 As a result, startups need to determine how to position their Minimum Viable Product within an industry where competitors are already pursuing similar goals.